dhruvshrivastava18/heka-swift-package/README.md

 <string>We will sync your data with the Apple Health app to give you better insights</string>
 ```

-Step 2: Open your Flutter project in Xcode by right clicking on the "ios" folder and selecting "Open in Xcode".
+Step 2: Open your Flutter project in Xcode by right-clicking on the "ios" folder and selecting "Open in Xcode".
 Next, enable "HealthKit" by adding a capability inside the "Signing & Capabilities" tab of the Runner target's settings.
-Also make sure to enable the background delivery option.
+Also, make sure to enable the background delivery option.

+Step 3: Add this package under Project -> Package dependencies in your Xcode project.

 ## Usage

-Add this package as dependencies in your Xcode project.
-The following lines of code will be enough
-to render the UI component with state management and syncing logic plugged in.
+The following lines of code will be enough to render the UI component with state management and syncing logic plugged in.

 ```swift
 HekaUIView(